Spectral theorems for positive algebra homomorphisms: Commuting idempotents and spectral measures

 \section{Commuting idempotents and spectral measures}

 As indicated in the introduction, our approach to obtain a representing spectral measure for a positive algebra homomorphism $\posmap$ from $\contcts$ or $\contots$ into a partially ordered algebra consists of two steps.
-The first one is to invoke a result from \cite{de_jeu_jiang:2021b} informing us that there is a representing measure for the positive operator $\posmap$.
+The first step is to invoke a Riesz representation theorem for positive operators from \cite{de_jeu_jiang:2022b}, showing that there is a representing measure for $\posmap$.
 The second step is to use the multiplicativity of $\posmap$ to show that this representing measure is, in fact, a spectral measure.
 This second step follows from the key result \cref{3_res:representing_measure_is_spectral} in this section.
 Its proof is easier than one might perhaps expect.

-We need the following preparation for the proof of \cref{3_res:representing_measure_is_spectral}.
-The somewhat surprising equivalence of its parts~\ref{3_part:idempotents_form_boolean_algebra_1} and~\ref{3_part:idempotents_form_boolean_algebra_2} and the conditional validity of part~\ref{3_part:idempotents_form_boolean_algebra_a} also hold in the absence of a partial ordering.
-Although we shall apply it in the context of associative algebras, the associativity of the multiplication nor the vector space structure is needed for the proof of \cref{3_res:idempotents_form_boolean_algebra}.
+We need the following preparatory result for the proof of \cref{3_res:representing_measure_is_spectral}.
+The, perhaps, somewhat surprising equivalence of its parts~\ref{3_part:idempotents_form_boolean_algebra_1} and~\ref{3_part:idempotents_form_boolean_algebra_2} and the conditional validity of part~\ref{3_part:idempotents_form_boolean_algebra_a} also hold in the absence of a partial ordering.
+Although we shall apply it in the context of associative algebras, neither the associativity of the multiplication nor the vector space structure is needed for its proof.
 In view of its rather basic nature, we have formulated it under minimal hypotheses.
-It applies to what could be called a (not necessarily associative) partially ordered $\ZZ$-algebras that have no additive 2-torsion.
-Its parts~\ref{3_part:idempotents_form_boolean_algebra_b} and~\ref{3_part:idempotents_form_boolean_algebra_c} already hint at the lattice structure preserving properties of algebra homomorphisms in \cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms}.
+It applies to what could be called (not necessarily associative) partially ordered $\ZZ$-algebras that have no additive 2-torsion.
+Its parts~\ref{3_part:idempotents_form_boolean_algebra_b} and~\ref{3_part:idempotents_form_boolean_algebra_c} already hint at the moduli preserving properties of algebra homomorphisms in \cref{3_sec:relations_between_measures_algebra_homomorphisms_and_vector_lattice_homomorphisms}.